josephzhong333/clienttool/README.md

 For example, 3 backend IPs, if one IP always timeout or high latency, marked as IP A.  So IP A will accumulate connection so it's active connections will be high.
 The LAC algorithm will schedule requests to other backend IPs

 3, The failed request will be resubmit back to the request channel.
 Load balance algorithm will also choose a workload-low backend to handle the request.
-Mostly, the failed request will not distribute the ill backend IP again.
+Mostly, the failed request will not distribute to the ill backend IP again.
 It reduces the entire request job latency